 Fentanyl abuse can lead to mental health problems and permanent physical damage.
 This drug easily passes through the blood-brain barrier and into the brain.
 Once that happens, fentanyl rehab is needed to help deal with this type of drug addiction.
 Without fentanyl addiction treatment, the withdrawal symptoms can become deadly.
 Here’s a more in-depth look at how fentanyl affects the brain.

-Fentanyl works in the same way as many other opioid drugs, like heroin.
+Fentanyl works in the same way as many other opioid drugs such as heroin.
 It binds to opioid receptors in the central nervous system (CNS).
 These receptors regulate and manage one’s experience with pain.
 They’re also known to have an impact on one’s emotions.

 Once the fentanyl molecules attach to the receptors, they flood the brain’s reward centers with dopamine.
 Dopamine is a neurochemical that is naturally produced by the body.
 It’s essential to autonomic function.
 It’s also essential to the regulation of various behaviors.
 For example, it’s responsible for getting people motivated to do certain tasks.
 It’s what your brain produces as a means of rewarding yourself.
 However, with fentanyl abuse, the brain is getting rewarded through artificial means.